 Other Sources of Support

-Visit some American websites for young people who stammer: www.friendswhostutter.org and www.say.org
+Visit some American websites for young people who stammer: friendswhostutter.org and www.say.org

-See if your course leaders and disability advisors know about the 'Supporting Students Who Stammer in Higher Education' guide, which you can download below.
-Published in 2021, it gives tips and recommendations to university and college staff to help ensure that students who stammer get the support they need to access and progress in higher education.
+See if your course leaders and disability advisors know about the 'Supporting Students Who Stammer in Higher Education' guide.
+See the Downloads section below.
+It gives tips and recommendations to university and college staff to help ensure that you get the support you need to access and progress in higher education.
 It was a collaboration between STAMMA, STUC (the Stutterers Through University Consultancy), London South Bank University and many individuals who generously shared their knowledge and expertise.